adelowo/gbowo/README.md

 The payment flow for both adapters is pretty much the same.
 User initiates first time / one time transaction and is redirected to a secure page where payment details are to be inputted.
 After this (a successful payment request), the gateway would issue a redirect to a url you have supplied them as a callback.
 In this url, you should fetch the details of a user (who is now a customer) such as an *authorization_code* , *transaction_reference* among others.
 This is for recurrent transactions and should be persisted to a storage mechanism.

 Initiating the transaction should be performed by calling the `charge` method on the adapter.
-And making a redirect to the response as described earlier.
+And making a redirect where applicable to the response as described earlier.

-To fetch the data from the url callback the gateway, you have to call the `getPaymentData` method on the adapter.
-A response containing all data about the customer.
+To fetch the data from the url callback you have registered on your chosen gateway, you have to call the `getPaymentData` method on the adapter.
+It's response would contain some data about the customer.

 ```php